Code-Institute-Submissions/MS1-Catsitting/README.md

 Based on a fictional business offering floral arrangement classes, this website was built for educational purposes as part of the Code Institute's Full Stack Development course.
 This fully responsive and user centric website was designed using the principles of User Experience Design and developed using HTLM, CSS and bootstrap framework.

+# User Experience Design

-# Overview
+### Overview

 *(add screenshots)*

 The little florist school offers flower arrangement courses to individuals who either want to start a new hobby or gain further skills in floristry.
 Until now the courses were run in various locations and advertised on local facebook pages and nextdoor.

 Since the business has grown, The Little Florist School has moved to a permanent location and they wish to create a new responsive website to provide engaging and practical information about their courses to prospective and existing customers, as well as the abitility to book classes via their website to increase their customer base.

-# User Experience Design

 The little florist school has relied until now on facebook and other social website to advertise their services.
 They have now reached a level where they have rented a workshop to host their classes and wish to have a website to increase their customer base, reaching beyond their local area,